dokutan/macroKeyboard/README.md

 # macroKeyboard
+**This program is no longer under development, due to various reasons a [rewrite](https://github.com/dokutan/macrodevice) has been started.
+Once the rewrite reaches sufficient stability and features, this repository will be archived.**

 Turns a keyboard or any other input device into a dedicated macro device.
 Has only been tested on Linux but should work cross-platform with the correct backends.

 ## Installing